 1. The Mini Hippo

 The Mini Hippo is an intelligent, friendly, playful pup that is a great family pet.
 This small designer dog is great with kids and affectionate, although they can be stubborn.
-Needing a moderate amount of exercise, this adorable pooch gets its name from their snout that resembles a hippopotamus.
+Needing a moderate amount of exercise, this adorable pooch gets its name from their snout which resembles a hippopotamus.
 Bred from two polar opposite parents, the Cocker Spaniel and Shar-Pei mix inherited both of their parents’ best traits.

 2. The Cockapoo

 The Cockapoo is the original designer dog.
 This pup was originally bred in the 1960s between a Cocker Spaniel and a Poodle.
 This cute four-legged friend is affectionate and friendly; plus, they make a great family dog.
-On top of that, this is a canine that is well socialized and will do well with other dogs in the home.
+On top of that, this is a canine that is well-socialized and will do well with other dogs in the home.
 Easier to be trained, they can be destructive if left to their own devices for long periods.

 3. The Labradoodle

 The Labradoodle originated in the 1980s as an attempt to breed a dog for a blind user with allergies.
 This adorable pooch is a mix between a Labrador Retriever and a Poodle.
-They are high-energy and very playful, but can be a bit too enthusiastic for small children.
+They are high-energy and very playful but can be a bit too enthusiastic for small children.
 This is a highly active pup that loves to take walks in the park, and they are not a fan of being cooped up.
 Super-friendly, this is the last pup you would want as a guard dog, as they are more likely to play fetch with the burglar than they would be to set off an alarm.

 4. The Borkie